orlandobatistac/SHIOL-/README.md

 1. Make sure you have installed all the dependencies from `requirements.txt`.
 2. From the project's root directory, run the following command:

     ```bash
     uvicorn src.api:app --reload
     ```
 3. Open your web browser and go to `http://127.0.0.1:8000`.

-The application will automatically train the model on the first run and allow you to generate plays interactively.
+The application will **automatically update the database** on the first run and then every 12 hours.
+It also trains the model if one doesn't exist, allowing you to generate plays interactively right away.

 ### 2. Command-Line Interface (CLI)